aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 ## 10. Version History <a name="10-version-history"></a>

 ### v1.0.0 (Current Version)
-- Initial release of CodeWeaverAI
+- Initial release of CodeAggregatorAI
 - Features code aggregation, file analysis, and Groq AI integration

 ## Conclusion

-CodeWeaverAI is a valuable tool for developers looking to leverage the power of AI in their workflow.
+CodeAggregatorAI is a valuable tool for developers looking to leverage the power of AI in their workflow.
 It simplifies the process of preparing your codebase for AI interaction, enabling you to gain insights, automate tasks, and build better software.

-We encourage you to explore the capabilities of CodeWeaverAI, experiment with different features, and provide feedback to help us improve the application.
-As AI continues to advance, tools like CodeWeaverAI will become increasingly essential for developers who want to stay ahead of the curve.
+We encourage you to explore the capabilities of CodeAggregatorAI, experiment with different features, and provide feedback to help us improve the application.
+As AI continues to advance, tools like CodeAggregatorAI will become increasingly essential for developers who want to stay ahead of the curve.